An Influencer Is an Influencer Is an Influencer?

 HOW TO: Unleash the ‘Crowd’ to Create Change

 A Communications 301 rule of thumb is "information alone doesn't change behavior."
 You might have brilliant left-brained arguments about why people should do something, but if you don't touch them emotionally, they won't be swayed.
 O.K., maybe they'll give you a thumbs up, but they won't act.
-Raising awareness is only effective in changing behavior when you have the time and resources to reach the saturation point of "everybody knows that everybody knows … [Read more...]
+Raising awareness is only effective in changing behavior when you have the time and resources to reach the saturation point of "everybody knows that everybody knows that … [Read more...]

 HOW TO: Fearlessly Start a Blog in 8 Easy Steps

 Are you ready to start blogging to get your ideas out into the social media ecosystem?
 Or are you hesitating, afraid to get your feet wet?
 Here are eight steps to get comfortable—and your content carefully calibrated to your target audience—before you take the “publish” plunge.
 1. Decide what to blog about.
 Choosing the right niche for your blog is perhaps the most important choice you can make before you actually start blogging.
-Search for a way to … [Read more...]
+Search for a way to balance what … [Read more...]

 HOW TO: Remove the Snooze from Your Company Blog